 User Group Owner Short Description Changes to responsibilities and interaction with the system 1.
-TMC - Operators WYDOT Traffic Management Operators responsible for managing advisory, control strategies from the TMC in Cheyenne.
+TMC - Operators WYDOT Traffic Management Operators responsible for managing advisory and control strategies from the TMC in Cheyenne.
 Responsible for VSL, DMS, Traffic Incident Management etc. Personnel will have to factor new sources of data and information into their decision making.
 Their primary interface will be through the Transportation Reports and Action Console (TRAC) system which will include information from the CV environment.
 2. WHP - Dispatch WYDOT Personnel providing the dispatch and center capability for highway patrol on I- 80.
 Includes port of entry operations.
 For the purpose of user needs, this group also includes State homeland security systems and personnel who are involved in emergency response when event-scale warrants emergency operations protocol.
 This group also manages the port-of Will see increased communication about road conditions and incident notifications from the TMC as a result of the notifications from CV Pilot.
 No direct engagement with Wyoming CV System

-User Group Owner Short Description Changes to responsibilities and interaction with the system entries and are responsible for commercial vehicle safety enforcement.
+User Group Owner Short Description Changes to responsibilities and interaction with the system entries and is responsible for commercial vehicle safety enforcement.
 3. ITS Maintenance WYDOT WYDOT maintenance staff specifically for ITS devices ITS maintenance will be responsible for a new set of devices that need to be maintained as per the performance requirements 4.
-Fleet Various Personnel and systems at participating fleet management centers who will receive information only from the Commercial Vehicle Operator Portal (CVOP).
+Fleet Management Centers Various Personnel and systems at participating fleet management centers who will receive information only from the Commercial Vehicle Operator Portal (CVOP).
 These management centers will see new capabilities realized though improvements in the CVOP.
-5. Snow Plow Operators WYDOT Operators of snow plow vehicles who are on the frontlines of weather event response.
-Personnel are also responsible for providing road condition updates and situational awareness of travel conditions on I-80.
-Snow plow operators will see additional in-vehicle advisories and alerts on their HMI.
-They will also continue their road condition updates 6.
+5. Snowplow Operators on the frontlines of weather event additional in-vehic response.
+Personnel are also responsible and alerts on their also continue their road condition 6.
 WHP - Field WYDOT Operators of highway patrol cars on I-80 who are on the frontlines for incident response, traffic control and enforcement on I-80.
 From a user needs perspective, this group could also include local police, fire and medical crews that provide first responder capability along the I-80 corridor.
 This group also manages the port-of entries and are responsible for commercial vehicle safety enforcement.
 Field patrol officers will see additional forward collision warning advisories and alerts.
 They will also be responsible for setting up portable RSUs around incidents and work zones.
-7. Commercial Truck Drivers Various Commercial truck drivers who travel the I- 80 corridor as part of their freight movement with OBUs installed in their vehicles Drivers of connected trucks will see a significant change to their driving environment including in- vehicle alerts and advisories through a new interface.
+7. Commercial Truck Test Vehicle Drivers Various Commercial truck Test vehicle drivers who travel the I-80 corridor as part of their freight movement Phase 4 C-V2X testing with OBUs installed in their vehicles.
+Drivers of connected trucks test vehicles will see a significant change to their driving environment including in- vehicle alerts and advisories through a new interface.
 Drivers may also see an increased amount of communication with their fleet managers and more location- specific information communicated to them.